sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 **Function: `string_hmac`**
 **Function: `binary_hmac`**

-str string_hmac (str text, str key) str binary_hmac (str bin-string, str key)
+str string_hmac (str text, str key [, str algo [, binary]]) str binary_hmac (str bin-string, str key [, str algo [, binary]])

-Returns a 64-character hexadecimal string encoding the result of applying the HMAC-SHA256 cryptographically secure HMAC function to the contents of the string text or the binary string bin-string with the specified secret key.
-Currently, only HMAC-SHA256 is supported.
+Returns a string encoding the result of applying the HMAC-SHA256 cryptographically secure HMAC function to the contents of the string text or the binary string bin-string with the specified secret key.
+If algo is provided, it specifies the hashing algorithm to use.
+Currently, only "SHA1" and "SHA256" are supported.
+If binary is provided and true, the result is in MOO binary string format; by default the result is a hexidecimal string.

 All cryptographically secure HMACs have the property that, if